-When an allegation is made against a member of staff, set procedures must be followed.
+When an allegation is made against a member of staff, including supply staff, governors, volunteers and agency staff set procedures must be followed.
 It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.